 He repeatedly played for Festivals like the “MITO Settembre Musica” in Milan and the „Maggio Musicale“ in Florence and held recitals in halls like the Teatro Manzoni di Milano, la Galleria d’Arte Moderna di Milano, l’Accademia Filarmonica di Verona, il Teatro Comunale di Vicenza and the Accademia Filarmonica di Bologna, il Piccolo Teatro Comunale di Firenze and il Teatro Alighieri di Ravenna.

-He regularly performs in chamber music formations with pianist Andrè Gallo, cellist Leonid Gorokhov and violinists Barbara Doll, Oleksandr Semchuck, Egidius Streiff and Ksenia Miliyavskaya.
+He regularly performs in chamber music formations with musicians like Andrè Gallo (piano), Leonid Gorokhov and Ana Turkalj (cello), Barbara Doll, Oleksandr Semchuck, Egidius Streiff and Ksenia Miliyavskaya (violin).

 In 2012 he was the winner of the „Concours International de Piano de Lyon“ and play successive concerts in the „Salle Molière“ in Lyon and in the „Auditorium George Brassens“ in Saint Germain-au-Mont-D’Or in France.
 In the same year he won the chamber music competition „Giulio Rospigliosi“ in Lamporecchio in Italy together with the violinist Stefano Delle Donne.